 Dylan?
 Check.
 The Peace sign?
 Check.
 Campervan?
 Check.
 We have officially entered the Hippy Utopia that is Woodstock.
-It is a scenic place but they have cashed in on its famous namesake despite the festival not actually taking place in this town becasue the license was turned down for the event.
+It is a scenic place but they have cashed in on its famous namesake despite the festival not actually taking place in this town because the license was turned down for the event.
 It took place in Bethel approximately 60 miles from Woodstock at Max Yasgur’s 601 acre dairy farm.
 Despite that Woodstock is definitely worth visiting.
-Its repuation as an artist’s and musician’s colony lives on.
-Away from the tye dye merchandise and hippy jewellery there are walks through wooded landscapes and a river with a small waterfall.
+Its reputation as an artist’s and musician’s colony lives on.
+Away from the tie-dye merchandise and hippy jewellery there are walks through wooded landscapes and a river with a small waterfall.
 The town is situated within the borders of Catskills National Park.
-Spotted!
-A hippy!
-Found one!
-But Dave argues he’s paid to be there for the tourists in the centre of the town square.
 There are plenty of happy hippy shops full of gongs and incense sticks.
 Dave almost had an asthma attack.
 He left.
 I stayed to listen to the healer banging singing gongs.
 Quite relaxing actually.
 That’s a bit more like it.
 I’ll be very disappointed if he’s not reading Timothy Leary.
 Quite an exceptional Birdhouse.
 Impressive.And I love this sign.
-Sadly if you had one for every small business in the same situation, America would be satured with them.
+Sadly if you had one for every small business in the same situation, America would be saturated with them.
 The rise of the automobile and then the mall did a lot to kill off small town America.
 Driving back to Stone Ridge, lying rusting off the side of the main motorway was this old train.
 Left purposefully in honour to the trains that ran on the track here.
 I got a bit obsessed with it; found an old track nail spike in the long grass and brought it back to London with me as a souvenir, in fact it was the only thing other than a keyring that I brought back with me.
 Still beautiful in it’s decay.
-The colours in the rusted bodywork of the carriages are beautiful…no filters added, the shot above and below are completely natural in full daylight.
-Weathered and decaying, beautiful.
+Phoenicia

 Another beautiful day, another scenic Catskills town; Phoenicia a small community thought of as the gateway to the Catskills.
 It hit over 30 degrees centigrade as we wandered it streets looking at the pretty weather boarded houses.
 Quique had tipped us off about Steve’s place, called Fabulous Furniture.
 He makes pretty incredible stuff from old cars and trucks and the rocket ship is a truck cement mixer with the top of a car welded on it.
 Pretty much all of it has working lights.
 Amazing fun.
 Quique knows the owner and bought a beautiful carved heavy wooden table here.